Wicked, A No-Spoiler Review of the Novel (Not the Musical)

 THE BATMAN, God and Justice.
 Warning: So Many Spoilers

 Last night I had the privilege of watching Matt Reeve’s THE BATMAN.
 I enjoyed the film, though it was tough to watch, a tense experience.
 Graphic violence is implied more than shown, but evil and darkness are palpable in every scene.
-Not that the film isn’t a beautifully crafted story…it is, but the narrative, the special effects and dingy, but stylized setting of Gotham give evidence of evil in every frame.
-It’s pouring rain and night during most of THE BATMAN and of those scenes shot in the day, skies are gray.
+Not that the film isn’t a beautifully crafted story…the dingy special effects are stylized to evoke the brokenness of Gotham.
+They reveal a failing society in every frame.
+It’s pouring rain and night during most of THE BATMAN, and of those scenes shot in the day, the skies are gray.

 Of course, this is a familiar setting for our comic book hero, the Dark Knight, but what is less familiar is the tone of utter hopelessness associated with that darkness.
 Violence plagues the city of Bruce Wayne.
 In the opening sequence, it is Halloween night and masked hoodlums run wild across Gotham causing mayhem, and at one point a gang of them threaten an Asian American man in a subway station, hitting too close to home for many of us.
 Halloween is also the night the Riddler commits his first murder.

 The brutality of humanity is on display in THE BATMAN, begging the question: When is a society so corrupt, so evil, so far gone, there is no hope of renewal and it must be destroyed?
 This film earned a PG-13 rating.
-It’s possible a mature teen could watch this and grapple with the question posed above (and elaborated on at the end of this review).
-It’s a hard question, but one that pops up in stories across our society because it is true.
+It’s possible a mature teen could watch this and grapple with the question posed above.
+It’s a hard question, but one that ought to be pondered by all of us.

-Batman versus the Riddler draws out themes of righteousness and justice.
+The rivalry between Batman and the Riddler draws out themes of righteousness versus justice.
 In certain respects, both men are the same.
 Both are trying to root out corruption, Both are straining toward a just society.
 Batman roots out injustice by defending the good guys and working within the system.
 Though outside the formal police force, his link to Lt.
 Gordon cannot be denied, nor can anyone doubt his insider status as Bruce Wayne, the orphaned son of a beloved city father.
 The Riddler however, also an orphan, stands on the outside.
 He roots out evil by exposing it, by punishing via execution and making a public example of those who have betrayed justice.
 The Riddler’s first murder is the mayor of the city and subsequently other politicians and law enforcement, those caretakers of Gotham who have made their beds with the mob.
 Because of these assassinations and the attention he draws to corruption, Batman along with the audience are forced to focus on what is a massively broken system at the highest levels of the city.

 The audience wonders whether ANY politicians or police are clean in Gotham, and can such evil be undone when the gatekeepers of justice have become those who perpetrate injustice?
 The Riddler sees no way out but total destruction.